Potatoes

 ****Gijamyo: the memorial tomb for the Chinese St. Gija

-Boknyeo's morals or outlook on life changed from then on.
+Boknyeo's morals, or her outlook on life changed from then on.

 She had never even considered having a relationship with another man.
-She thought it was not a human thing, but something done only by beasts.
+She thought it was not something humans do, but something done only by beasts.
 Or perhaps she thought it would lead to her death.

 But where else could such a strange thing happen?
-Seeing that even she, a human, had done it, it wasn't something a human couldn't do.
-Plus, it was getting paid more for nothing, a tensive, pleasant experience, and being more decent than begging...
+Seeing that even she, a human being, had done it, it wasn't something a human being couldn't do.
+Plus, she was getting paid more for nothing, a tense but pleasant experience, and it was more decent than begging...

-This was the only good thing, like the Japanese saying "perfect three beats."
+It was ultimately a good thing, like the Japanese saying "three perfect beats".
 Perhaps this was the secret to life.
-Moreover, after this experience, for the first time, she felt as if she had become a respectful human being really.
+Moreover, after this experience, for the first time, she felt as if she had become a truly respectable human being.

 From then on, she began to put some powder on her face.